sarbagyakafle/sarbagyakafle-academic.github.io/_teaching/Teaching-Assistant-ULL.md

 ---
 * Develop undergraduate course syllabi on First Year Writing and Sophomore Literature.
 * Teach, keep office hours, and evaluate student work.
-* Contribute to the departmental and university administration and the profession of teaching writing andliterature.
+* Contribute to the departmental and university administration and the profession of teaching writing and literature.